-A series of structures of the human brain are engaged in the processes of AM as a type of declarative memory.
-They are mainly medial parts of the temporal lobes, the diencephalon and the frontal lobes (the hippocampus, the thalamus, the amygdala nucleus and the prefrontal area).39 Interestingly, dysfunctions or neuroanatomical changes in each of those regions are also considered characteristic for the course of depression.40 Each of the aforementioned structures is also involved in the organism's response to stressful stimuli.41
+A series of structures of the human brain are engaged in the processes of autobiographical memory as a type of declarative memory.
+They are mainly medial parts of the temporal lobes, the diencephalon and the frontal lobes (the hippocampus, the thalamus, the amygdala nucleus and the prefrontal area).
+What is interesting, dysfunctions or neuroanatomical changes in each of those regions are considered characteristic also for the course of depression.
+Each of the aforementioned structures is also involved in the organism's response to stressful stimuli.
 The hippocampus

-The hippocampus formation plays a significant role in memory and learning processes as well as in fast and adequate-to-a-given-situation reactivity to changes of the environment.42 The main objective of medial parts of the temporal lobes is integration of a series of information (regarding objects and their mutual spatial relationships), which guarantees that our memory is consistent.43
+The hippocampus formation plays a significant role in memory and learning processes as well as in fast and adequate to a given situation reactivity to changes of the environment.42

+The main objective of medial parts of the temporal lobes is integration of a series of information (regarding objects and their mutual spatial relationships), which guarantees that our memory is consistent.43

-The activity of the hippocampus and the parahippocampal cortex (measured with the use of blood-oxygen-level dependent functional magnetic resonance imaging) during recollection of memories from AM is significantly lower in patients with symptoms of depression as compared to a control group of healthy subjects.44 The quoted results were confirmed several years later by a team of scientists from New Zealand.2
+The activity of the hippocampus and the parahipocampal cortex (measured with the use of blood oxygen level dependent fMRI, BOLD) during recollection of memories from autobiographical memory is significantly lower in patients with symptoms of depression as compared to a control group of healthy subjects.
+44 The quoted results were confirmed several years later by a team of scientists from New Zealand2.

-In subsequent studies conducted by Young et al.,45 the volume of the left hippocampus correlated positively with the amount of specific autobiographical memories in a group of patients with symptoms of depression.
+In subsequent studies conducted by Young et al.45, the volume of the left hippocampus correlated positively with the amount of specific autobiographical memories in a group of patients with symptoms of depression.
 An inversely proportional relationship was observed for the volume of the left hippocampus and the amount of overgeneral memories.
 This phenomenon may also be observed among healthy subjects with the familial risk of rDD occurrence.45